 Quinton got a response from DC Fire and Emergency Medical Services Deputy Chief Bruce Faust regarding the situation.

 I am aware of this on-going issue with MARC and the management of the Union Station terminal.
 We are working together to develop a reasonable solution that meets the needs of all interested parties.
-I hope to have
+I hope to have some resolution in the near future.

 If you do not see improvements, please let me know.